 Born in London to British and Chilean parents, Emmanuel graduated from the University of Chile in 2014 under Ernesto Quezada.
-He later received a scholarship to study with Michael Lewin, Fabio Zanon, and David Russell at the Royal Academy of Music in London, where he completed his Master of Arts and Advanced Diploma with Distinction, the DipRAM award for an outstanding final recital, and the Dove Prize for his outstanding studentship.
+He later received a scholarship to study with Michael Lewin, Stephen Goss, Fabio Zanon, and David Russell at the Royal Academy of Music in London, where he completed his Master of Arts and Advanced Diploma with Distinction, the DipRAM award for an outstanding final recital, and the Dove Prize for his outstanding studentship.
 While completing his MA, Emmanuel’s passion for Early Music led him to take up theorbo and Early Music studies under Elizabeth Kenny.
-During his time on the Advanced Diploma program, he also completed a Postgraduate course with Marco Tamayo at the Mozarteum University in Salzburg.
+During his time on the Advanced Diploma program, he also completed a Postgraduate course under Marco Tamayo at the Mozarteum University in Salzburg.
 Emmanuel’s studies at the Royal Academy of Music were generously supported by the Benjamin Dale Award, Alec Templeton Scholarship, Leverhulme Trust Postgraduate Scholarship, and the SCD Scholarship for Academic Excellence awarded by the Chilean Copyright Protection Society.
 Emmanuel Sowicz is a Tonebase and Savarez artist.
 Since 2018, he has performed on a 2001 Matthias Dammann guitar kindly loaned to him by David Russell.
 He will now be performing on a Carsten Kobs by courtesy of Mr Russell.